Seminar Programme ICEF China 2025

 Panelist

-14+ years of experience in the international education sector, specializing in student recruitment and global institutional partnerships.
-Established valuable partnerships between agencies and schools worldwide, expanding networks and enhancing opportunities.
-Provide consulting and marketing services to global educational institutions, promoting programs and optimizing outreach strategies.
-Guide students through international school applications, offering personalized advice on admissions and career pathways.
-Active participant in global education events, collaborating with experts to exchange insights and stay updated on industry trends.
+With over 14 years of experience in the international education sector, specializing in student recruitment and global institutional partnerships.
+Established valuable partnerships between agencies and educational institutions worldwide, expanding networks and enhancing collaborative opportunities.
+Provide consulting and marketing services to international educational organizations, promoting academic programs and optimizing outreach strategies.
+Guide students through international school applications, delivering personalized guidance on admissions processes and career pathways.
+Actively participate in global education events, collaborating with industry experts to share insights and remain abreast of current trends.

 The largest single source market for international students, China is immensely important for recruitment professionals.
 However, in order to effectively and sustainably recruit from the country, it is necessary to understand the motivating factors driving students to select their study destination - both in terms of country and institution.